Business

 Petrol (2-seat) $7,500–$10,000 $10,000–$13,500 $13,500–$18,000+

-The price of a new golf cart can vary greatly depending on brand, model, power source, and features, with new golf carts ranging from approximately $8,000 to $15,000 on average, while luxury models can exceed $20,000.
-In the Australian market, import duties, freight, and dealer margins typically add a 10–20% premium over equivalent US retail prices.
+New golf carts range from approximately $8,000 to $15,000 on average, with luxury models exceeding $20,000.
+In the Australian market, import duties, freight, and dealer margins typically add 10–20% over equivalent US retail prices.

 For the lifetime cost model below, we use the following baseline purchase prices: